 - 2 tablespoons unsalted butter

-- 1 medium onion (finely chopped)
+- 1 medium onion, (finely chopped)

-- 3 cloves fresh garlic (finely minced)
+- 3 cloves garlic, (finely minced)

 - 2 teaspoons Italian seasoning

-- 1 teaspoon salt (reduce if not using low sodium broth)
+- 1 teaspoon salt

-- ¼ teaspoon black pepper
+- ¼ teaspoon pepper

-- ⅛ teaspoon crushed red pepper flakes (more for extra spice)
+- ⅛ teaspoon red chili flakes

-- 3 cups low sodium chicken broth (use 4 cups for a thinner soup)
+- 3 cups low-sodium chicken broth

-- 2 tablespoons corn starch
+- 2 tablespoons cornstarch

-- 1 cup fresh spinach (roughly chopped)
+- 1 cup fresh spinach, (roughly chopped)

 Instructions

-- Serve with cheese as desired.
+- Taste and adjust seasonings if desired.
+Serve with cheese, as desired.

 Notes

-Nutrition Information
+Nutrition

 Want to save this recipe?